STARTcloud/web-terminal/docs/guides/getting-started.md

 permalink: /docs/guides/getting-started/
 ---

-# Getting Started
+## Getting Started

 {: .no_toc }

-This guide will walk you through setting up Web-Terminal for the first time, from installation to using the comprehensive file management features.
+This guide will walk you through setting up Web-Terminal for the first time, from installation to accessing the web-based terminal.

 ## Table of contents

 {: .no_toc .text-delta }

 1. TOC